Bruce H. LedermanPartner

 Mr. Lederman's clients include First American Title Insurance Co., Old Republic Title Insurance, Royal Abstract, The Moinian Group, Sackman Enterprises, The RE Group (the Kessner Family), C&K Properties (Meir Cohen and Ben Korman), El Ad Properties, Dabby Investments (Roni Ben-Dov), Dennis Herman, L&M Development, Simone Development, Haruvi Holdings, Richard Maidman, ODA Architecture (Eran Chen), O&D Builders (Nick DeSarno) and toy manufacturer Kids of America/Magic Power Company.
 Early in his career, Mr. Lederman represented Louis Vuitton in trademark counterfeiting cases and Mitsubishi Motors in product liability cases.

-Mr. Lederman has written articles about time of the essence and closing issues which have appeared in the New York State Bar Association Journal as well as articles on condominium sponsor liability and mechanic's liens which have appeared in Real Estate Weekly and federal preemption articles that appeared in the New York Law Journal.
-He has given CLE lectures for the New York State Bar Association on real estate contracts and on construction defect litigation.
+Mr. Lederman has written articles about time of the essence and closing issues which has appeared in the New York State Bar Association Journal as well as articles on condominium sponsor liability and mechanic's liens which have appeared in Real Estate Weekly and federal preemption articles that appeared in the New York Law Journal.
+He has given CLE lectures for the New York State Bar Association on real estate contracts and on construction defect litigation, and for the New York County Lawyers Association on RPAPL 881 and Access Agreements.
 He has also give CLE lectures on mechanic's liens for First American Title Insurance Co.

 J.D., New York University, 1984